apioo/psx/doc/concept/data.rst

     }

-The content type application/atom+xml has also an transformer registered which builds an array structure from the DOMDocument which then gets imported into the Atom record.
+The content type application/atom+xml has also an transformer registered which builds an data structure from the DOMDocument which then gets imported into the Atom record.

 It is also possible to pass an schema definition to the import method.
 The data